 4. TFF explicitly disclaims any liability or responsibility for any comments, notes, or opinions expressed about a submission, whether by TFF or by its volunteers.

-5. Winners will be announced on April 7, 2019.
+5. Winners will be announced on April 19, 2020 at the Festival and filmmakers not present will be notified thereafter.
 The judges’ decision is final.

 6. TFF primarily screens films as digital files during the Festival.
 Blu-ray and DCP are also acceptable as final exhibition formats.
 If your film is selected, we will confer with you on the exhibition formats available at the venue where the film will be screening.